 Tasks shouldn’t be left on the list for months/years……

-Its just the same with TO DOs.
-The newer the task usually the more urgent or relevant to your life it is and so the more likely you will deal with it pretty quickly.
+With TO DO’s – the newer the task usually the more urgent or relevant to your life it is and so the more likely you will deal with it pretty quickly.

-Some organised people suggest adding a date to your TO DO list when the task was added – and to scan to see whats been on there the longest – getting those done first when you are looking for what to tackle next.
+Some organised people suggest adding a date to your TO DO list when the task was added – and to scan to see what’s been on there the longest – getting those done first when you are looking for what to tackle next.

 Others suggest rating the tasks from 1-5 for both urgency and importance (5 being the most and 1 being the least) – multiplying the number together to give each task a rating, and then working through them like that.